 The online course is built on six modules.
 The modules consist of written text and video-clips which also include tests and encourage reflection on different topics.

 All pages in each module must be completed.
 The online-learning platform "Canvas" will automatically control the progress.
 At the end of every module, the student must submit a reflection-note about a topic assigned by the responsible course leader.
 The reflection note will be evaluated with pass / fail.
 All reflection notes must be passed in order to sign up for the final home exam.

 The final home exam exists of three or four different questions.
 The word limit for answering the questions is 5000 words.
 The exam period will last 3 weeks.
 Given grade A-F.

-Students that are not full-time students at the Norwegian School of Sport Sciences can apply as single-course students.
-The course is designed that you may decide when you want to start after confirmed study admission mid-August.
+The course is designed that you may decide when you want to start after confirmed study admission.

-The course accounts for 10 ECTS and can be incorporated in a Bachelor degree at other universities.
-However, as student, you must inform yourself about the possibilities and procedures at your home institutions.
+The course accounts for 10 ECTS and can be incorporated into a Bachelor`s degree at other universities.
+However, as a student, you must inform yourself about the possibilities and procedures at your home institutions.

 Please be aware that all assignments (reflection-notes) must be submitted by the end of October in order to sign up for the final exam.
 As a potential single-course student, we encourage you to reflect on whether you will be able to invest the time that is required to complete the course.